-The Passo Monte Croce di Comelico is a high mountain pass at an elevation of 1.636m (5,367ft) above the sea level, located between the provinces of South Tyrol and Belluno, in Italy.
+Passo Monte Croce di Comelico is a high mountain pass at an elevation of 1.636m (5,367ft) above the sea level, located on the boundary of South Tyrol and Belluno provinces, in Italy.

 The pass has been climbed by the Giro d’Italia bicycle race.
 There are 2 routes to reach the summit.
 Starting from Santo Stefano di Cadore, the ascent is 21.74 km long.
 Over this distance, the elevation gain is 727 meters.
 The average percentage is 3.3 %.
 And starting from San Candido, the ascent is 15.5 km long.
 Over this distance, the elevation gain is 449 meters.
 The average percentage is 2.9 %.